adorkable17/software-eng-s21/README.md

 ## Testing

-Testing was completed via population of this database
+Testing was completed via population of this database: <https://docs.google.com/spreadsheets/d/17RXZm4dtaOq4gcVdzGk1NmaefXejd-OvECvet_CpQO4/edit#gid=0> where the different pages of the sheets correspond to features created by each of the subgroups.

 ## Class Names/Functions
 ### AppHomePage.java